 Have you ever been thinking of wearing a kilt?
 But have given up, because you were not Scottish?
 Or you thought it to be too complicated or could think of no place to wear it?
 Or that it might just be too expensive?
 You might have to think again.
 As a matter of fact, these years an increasing number of men all over the world, no matter their nationality, colour, heritage, belief, sexual preferences or whatever will buy and wear a kilt; and not just at events that too seldom occur, but as smart casual daily wear.
 And so might YOU.
 No need to be Scottish, just man enough.

-This site, however, is not about wearing a kilt once or twice every second year.
+This site, however, is not about wearing a kilt once or twice every second year for that wedding or that aniversary you are not invited to anyway.
 It is about replacing jeans, pants, and shorts by a kilt and to wear it where and whenever you feel like it and appropriate.
-It is casual first.
+It is casual-first.

-This implies kilts to suit that kind of usage.
+This implies kilts to this kind of usage.
 The same with accessories.
 You need very few.
-And so many different are to buy.
+Even if so many different are to buy.